GoodUse FAQs

 • Donated or discounted labor, materials, or services by a third party

 GoodUse funds, Southface approved, above code minimum projects.
-Project recommendations/requirements are dependent on building usage, sq footage, and building envelope.
+Project recommendations/requirements are dependent on building usage, sq footage, building envelope, and location.
 Examples of common GoodUse upgrade projects (not limited to):

 • Building Automation Systems (BAS) or Wi-Fi thermostats

-• HVAC system replacements or retrocommissioning & controls upgrades
+• High-efficiency HVAC system replacements or retrocommissioning & controls upgrades

-• Building envelope (roof w/roof insulation, insulation, air sealing, windows/doors)
+• Building envelope improvements (insulation, air sealing, Energy Star windows/doors)

-No, organizations work directly with Southface engineers to come up with a project phasing plan that works best for them.
-Organizations are able to “phase” projects, meaning take on projects over multiple rounds of funding.
+No, organizations work directly with their assigned Southface engineer to come up with a project phasing plan that works best for them.
+Organizations can “phase” projects, and take on projects over multiple rounds of funding.

 • We recommend as a best practice that grantees continue tracking in ESPM for 2 years post implementation.
 Keeping a current ESPM is required for future eligibility.